roc-lang/rbt/docs/adrs/006-caches.md

 - `name` gives a name to distinguish between multiple caches in CLI output, logs, etc
 - `persistedAt` indicates that the cache will be persisted outside the build context.
   It has the same meaning that it does in jobs (see [ADR #5](./005-jobs.md))
-- `parallelism` lets RBT know whether it needs to manage a lock for this resource (the default if not specified) or if the cache can be shared between multiple jobs simultaneously.
+- `parallelism` lets rbt know whether it needs to manage a lock for this resource (the default if not specified) or if the cache can be shared between multiple jobs simultaneously.
   For example, a compiler might manage files in the cache with `flock` to make sure multple instances of the compiler did not overwrite each other's work.

 A job will use a cache like this: